intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 ## Invetory File Example

 Below is an example of Inventory file and shows one Master Node and five Worker nodes.
 Your configuration may differ from the example shown.
+However, you can copy and modify the information to create your own Ansible inventory file.

 **Note:** Ansible uses the YAML* format.